Renal cell carcinoma: Genetics

+Treatment and prognosis

+Treatment for localized pRCC is primarily surgical.
+For metastatic pRCC (mRCC), treatment has evolved from VEGFR inhibitors to more effective targeted therapies.
+Cabozantinib, a tyrosine kinase inhibitor that targets MET and VEGFR, is considered a preferred option.
+Immunotherapy has also shown effectiveness.
+In general, pRCC is associated with a better prognosis than clear cell RCC in patients without metastases, but prognosis is highly dependent on tumor stage and grade.

+Grading

 The recommended histologic grading schema for RCC is the Fuhrman system (1982), which is an assessment based on the microscopic morphology of a neoplasm with haematoxylin and eosin (H&E staining).
 This system categorises renal cell carcinoma with grades 1, 2, 3, 4 based on nuclear characteristics.
 The details of the Fuhrman grading system for RCC are shown below:

 Nuclear grade is believed to be one of the most imperative prognostic factors in patients with renal cell carcinoma.
 However, a study by Delahunt et al. (2007) has shown that the Fuhrman grading is ideal for clear cell carcinoma but may not be appropriate for chromophobe renal cell carcinomas and that the staging of cancer (accomplished by CT scan) is a more favourable predictor of the prognosis of this disease.
 In relation to renal cancer staging, the Heidelberg classification system of renal tumours was introduced in 1976 as a means of more completely correlating the histopathological features with the identified genetic defects.